DaveMielke/NBP/b2g/doc/UserInterface/Reference/actions.rst

 .. |LogKeyboardOn| replace:: Turn on the logging of keyboard key events.
 .. |LogNavigationOff| replace:: Turn off the logging of internal screen navigation operations.
 .. |LogNavigationOn| replace:: Turn on the logging of internal screen navigation operations.
+.. |LogScreen| replace:: Write the current screen content to the Android log.
 .. |LogSpeechOff| replace:: Turn off the logging of speech events.
 .. |LogSpeechOn| replace:: Turn on the logging of speech events.
 .. |LogUpdatesOff| replace:: Turn off the logging of screen updates.